-- Description: Design and construction of a 1.0 MG elevated storage tank for the Westside V Pressure Plane. - Purpose: In order to meet operational storage requirements and higher water demand due to the projected population, additional storage facilities are needed in the Westside V Pressure Plane.
-This project was recommended in the 2017 Water Master Plan Update. - Allocation: This project is allocated 14% to growth in the study period.
-Allocation was determined using the projected growth in demand (2022-2031) in the Westside V Pressure Plane, multiplied by the proportion of the capacity in the Westside V Pressure Plane that will be provided by the pump station.
+Description: Design and construction of a 1.0 MG elevated storage tank for the Westside V the projected population, additional storage facilities are needed in the Westside V Pressure Plane.
+This project was recommended in the 2017 Water Master Plan using the projected growth in demand (2022-2031) in the Westside V Pressure Plane, multiplied by the proportion of the capacity in the Westside V Pressure Plane that will be provided by the pump station.
 The resulting demand was then divided by the added capacity resulting from the storage tank (1 MGD).